syntegris-sec/syntegris-sec.github.io/_posts/2021-09-23-filerun-advisory.md

 username=filerun&password=password&otp=&two_step_secret=&language=
 ```

+The severity can be summarized as critical.

+An unauthenticated remote attacker will gain access to data shared by other users.
+He could edit the files or put the application in maintenance mode, which would impact availability.
+He could become an administrator user by stealing sessions or exploit other vulnerabilities in this Filerun version.

 ## CVE-2021-35504
 An attacker with access to the admin backend can abuse the *checkFFmpeg* action to trigger code execution in the context of the webserver user.